pyecharts/pyecharts/docs/en-us/doc_api.md

 **js_dependencies**

+*Changed in v0.4*

-Data type:set.The js filename collections for a chart's dependencies.Every element do not contain the filename extension(.js).E.g `{'echarts.min', 'fujian'}` .
+Data type:list.The js filename collections for a chart's dependencies.Every element do not contain the filename extension(.js).E.g `{'echarts.min', 'fujian'}` .

+> In previous v0.4, the js_dependencies returns a unordered set.

 ### Methods